DoE Analysis (Design of Experiments)

 R-squared, Adjusted R-squared, and Model SE are shown below the table.

-ANOVA table with assumption diagnostics for a 3-factor model with all 2-factor interactions
+ANOVA table for a 3-factor model with all 2-factor interactions

 Click a row to highlight the corresponding factor in the main effects or interaction plots.